Medieval medicine of Western Europe: Monasteries

 Monasteries developed not only as spiritual centers, but also centers of intellectual learning and medical practice.
 Locations of the monasteries were secluded and designed to be self-sufficient, which required the monastic inhabitants to produce their own food and also care for their sick.
 Prior to the development of hospitals, people from the surrounding towns looked to the monasteries for help with their sick.

 A combination of both spiritual and natural healing was used to treat the sick.
 Herbal remedies, known as Herbals, along with prayer and other religious rituals were used in treatment by the monks and nuns of the monasteries.
 Herbs were seen by the monks and nuns as one of God’s creations for the natural aid that contributed to the spiritual healing of the sick individual.
 An herbal textual tradition also developed in the medieval monasteries.
 Older herbal Latin texts were translated and also expanded in the monasteries.
 The monks and nuns reorganized older texts so that they could be utilized more efficiently, adding a table of contents for example to help find information quickly.
 Not only did they reorganize existing texts, but they also added or eliminated information.
 New herbs that were discovered to be useful or specific herbs that were known in a particular geographic area were added.
 Herbs that proved to be ineffective were eliminated.
 Drawings were also added or modified in order for the reader to effectively identify the herb.
 The Herbals that were being translated and modified in the monasteries were some of the first medical texts produced and used in medical practice in the Middle Ages.

 Not only were herbal texts being produced, but also other medieval texts that discussed the importance of the humors.
-Monasteries in Medieval Europe gained access to Greek medical works by the middle of the 6th century.
+Monasteries in medieval Europe gained access to Greek medical works by the middle of the 6th century.
 Monks translated these works into Latin, after which they were gradually disseminated across Europe.
 Monks such as Arnald of Villanova also translated the works of Galen and other classical Greek scholars from Arabic to Latin during the Middle Ages.
 By producing these texts and translating them into Latin, Christian monks both preserved classical Greek medical information and allowed for its use by European medical practitioners.
-By the early 1300s these translated works would become available at medieval universities and form the foundation of the universities medical teaching programs.
+By the early 1300s these translated works would become available at medieval universities, forming the foundation of medical education.